Last Updated on December 4, 2020

 There are certain things which I firmly believe should be passed down through the generations.
 The making of Melba Toasts is one of those things – tiny sophisticated triangles of biscuity bread which pair perfectly with pates and dips and which look so much better than a bowl of nachos.
 They are, after all, homemade.
-I’m going to share my own method for making homemade melba toasts, together with a little story about I learnt about the mystery of the Melba Toast and the perfect Melba toast recipe.
+I’m going to share my own method for making homemade Melba toasts, together with a little story about how I learnt about the mystery of the Melba Toast and the perfect Melba toast recipe.

 Lovely as my mother was, she didn’t know about Melba toast.
 She bought those rather unpleasant and nothing like the real thing packets of Melba toasts from the local grocer.
 She’d top them with pate, homemade salmon, mackerel or chicken liver terrine.
 And garnish with whatever (usually lumpfish roe for the fish versions and sprigs of parsley for the meat.
 I didn’t particularly like them.
 Homemade sausage rolls or mushroom vol-au-vent were a much better idea in my opinion.
 Then I met Ivy.